Ken-Tool’s Pilot Sleeve Ranks Highest in Third-Party Testing

 The test replicated the clamping force generated on hub-piloted commercial vehicle wheel/hub assemblies.
 The test compared the clamping force generated by the OEM-style flange nuts and various wheel centering devices.

-“Not only did our product improve the clamping forces produced by the OEM-style nut alone, but we outperformed all tested competitive products,” said Ben Graham, national sales manager of Ken-Tool.
+“Not only did our Article improve the clamping forces produced by the OEM-style nut alone, but we outperformed all tested competitive Articles,” said Ben Graham, national sales manager of Ken-Tool.

 A calibrated 500 ft/lbs. of torque was applied to a 22mm stud embedded with a strain gauge, simulating clamping forces securing a truck wheel to the hub.
-This was done three times for an OEM-style flanged nut, three times for each competitive product, and three times for the Pilot Sleeve product.
+This was done three times for an OEM-style flanged nut, three times for each competitive Article, and three times for the Pilot Sleeve Article.
 All data was then averaged for consistency.

 Ken-Tool’s Pilot Sleeve wheel centering sleeves are manufactured to be used with steel or aluminum commercial truck steer wheels, drive wheels and inside/outside dual wheels that use two-piece flange nuts.